-Fear and anxiety are two of the most common issues I come across in treating my patients.
-Whether it be from a bad experience with a previous dentist or the fact that the mouth is a very personal area to work on especially, while a patient is conscious, it is the leading factor in why people do not go to the dentist or receive the necessary treatment to improve their dental health.
+Fear and anxiety are two of the most common issues I encounter in treating my patients.
+Whether it be from a bad experience with a previous dentist or the fact that the mouth is a very personal area to work on, especially while a patient is conscious, it is the leading factor in why people do not go to the dentist or receive the necessary treatment to improve their dental health.

 Developments in dental technology and practices now allow for less painful and more efficient treatment means, but many still fear the days of old.
 I try to deliver my patient’s ideal dental experience.
-I do this by asking what they expect from me regarding addressing their concerns and the best means for us to accomplish this together with them as a team.
+I ask what they expect from me regarding addressing their concerns and the best means to accomplish this with them as a team.

 I encourage my patients to keep an open mind and let them know that I respect their fears and the reality of their anxiety.
 This is an important dialogue that allows my patients to voice their fears and grants me insight into how best to prove to them the dentist does not have to be a dreaded experience and work together to make their biannual visit an important and integral part of their overall health.

 Phone: (480) 899-4477